ZiggyCreatures/FusionCache/README.md

 It was born after years of dealing with all sorts of different types of caches: memory caching, distributed caching, http caching, CDNs, browser cache, offline cache, you name it.
 So I've tried to put together these experiences and came up with FusionCache.

-It uses a memory cache (any impl of the standard `IMemoryCache` interface) as the **primary** backing store and optionally a distributed, 2nd level cache (any impl of the standard `IDistributedCache` interface) as a **secondary** backing store for better resilience and higher performance, for example in a multi-node scenario or to avoid the typical effects of a cold start (initial empty cache, maybe after a restart).

-Optionally, it can also use a **backplane**: in a multi-node scenario this will send notifications to the other nodes to keep all the memory caches involved perfectly synchronized, without any additional work.

 <div style="text-align:center;">

 ![FusionCache diagram](docs/images/diagram.png)

 </div>

+It uses a memory cache (any impl of the standard `IMemoryCache` interface) as the **primary** backing store and optionally a distributed, 2nd level cache (any impl of the standard `IDistributedCache` interface) as a **secondary** backing store for better resilience and higher performance, for example in a multi-node scenario or to avoid the typical effects of a cold start (initial empty cache, maybe after a restart).

+Optionally, it can also use a **backplane**: in a multi-node scenario this will send notifications to the other nodes to keep all the memory caches involved perfectly synchronized, without any additional work.

 FusionCache also includes some advanced features like **cache stampede** prevention, a **fail-safe** mechanism, fine grained **soft/hard timeouts** with **background factory completion**, customizable **extensive logging** and more (see below).

-If you want to get yourself **comfortable with the overall concepts** there's [:unicorn: A Gentle Introduction](docs/AGentleIntroduction.md) available.

-If you want to see what you can achieve **from start to finish** with FusionCache, there's a [:woman_teacher: Step By Step ](docs/StepByStep.md) guide.

-If instead you want to start using it **immediately** there's a [:star: Quick Start](#-quick-start) for you.

-## :trophy: Award
+## 🏆 Award

 <div align="center">